-A qualitative and quantitative understanding of the critical properties of LR interacting systems follows from the Sak criterion \cite{sak1973recursion}.
+A qualitative and quantitative understanding of the critical properties of LR interacting systems follows from the Sak criterion\,\cite{sak1973recursion}.
 Let us consider power-law couplings of the form $\sim 1/r^{d+\sigma}$, where $d$ is the system dimension.
 For the sake of clarity, in the following considerations we explicitly refer to classical $O(n)$ models\,\cite{defenu2015fixed}.
-In the gaussian non-interacting case ($n \to \infty$), for large distances and low energies one has to compare at criticality the short-range (SR) propagator, $1/k^2$, and the LR one, $1/k^\sigma$.
+In the gaussian non-interacting case ($n \to \infty$), for large distances and low energies, one has to compare the short-range (SR) critical propagator, $1/k^2$, with the LR one, $1/k^\sigma$.
 However, interacting systems possess a finite anomalous dimension $\eta$ at the critical point, so that the propagator scales as $1/k^{2-\eta}$ \cite{cardybook}.
 Denoting by $\eta_{\rm sr}$ the anomalous dimension in the SR limit of the theory, i.e. $\sigma\to\infty$, one concludes that {\it at criticality} for $\sigma>2-\eta_{\rm sr}$ the system behaves as its SR counterpart, while for $\sigma<2-\eta_{\rm sr}$ the LR nature of the couplings modifies the critical behaviour.
-This result is at the heart of the Sak seminal paper\,\cite{sak1973recursion} and it implies that one can define a value $\sigma_*$ such that for $\sigma > \sigma_*$ the system is in the universality class of its SR counterpart, while for $\sigma < \sigma_*$ the system changes universality class.
+This argument is at the heart of Sak's seminal paper\,\cite{sak1973recursion} and it implies that one can define a value $\sigma_*$ such that for $\sigma > \sigma_*$ the system is in the universality class of its SR counterpart, while for $\sigma < \sigma_*$ the system changes universality class.
 The value of $\sigma_*$ is given by

-The Sak criterion was formulated for classical $O(n)$ models, such as the Ising model, a playground where it has been subject of throughful investigation.
-Regarding its validity, although the liveliness of the literature on it, it is fair to conclude that, at date, it has to be considered valid and well tested, see reviews \cite{Luijten,Defenu2020review} and refs. therein.
-Despite the fact that there is no rigorous proof for it, neither numerical results can demonstrate it but only put an upper bound on its violation, its usefulness is unquestioned.
-For the quantum $O(n)$ models, at mean-field level one finds $\sigma_*=2$ \cite{dutta2001phase} and one can obtain beyond mean-field results by applying renormalization group techniques \cite{defenu2017criticality}.
+Sak's criterion was formulated for classical $O(n)$ models, such as the Ising model, a playground where it has been the subject of thorough investigation.
+Regarding its validity it is fair to conclude that, to this date, it has to be considered valid and well tested, see reviews \cite{Luijten,Defenu2020review} and Refs therein.
+Despite the fact that there is no rigorous proof for it, and numerical results can only put an upper bound on its violation, its usefulness is unquestioned.
+For the quantum $O(n)$ models, one finds $\sigma_*=2$ at mean-field level \cite{dutta2001phase} and one can obtain beyond-mean-field results by applying renormalization group techniques \cite{defenu2017criticality}.